The Presidential Agent (series): Background

+Publishing history

 The series has become one of Griffin's most popular.
 Griffin's son, William E. Butterworth IV, co-authored The Outlaws, Covert Warriors, and Hazardous Duty.

-In August 2020, the Brian Andrews and Jeff Wilson announced they signed with Penguin/Random House to continue the Presidential Agent series for the estate of WEB Griffin.
-Book 9 was published in December 9, 2021.
+In August 2020, Andrews and Wilson announced their signing with Penguin/Random House to continue the Presidential Agent series for Griffin's family estate.
+Book 9, Rogue Asset, was published in 2021.
+Book 10, Direct Action, was written by Jack Stewart and published in 2025.

-Book 10 is authored by Jack Stewart and set to be published December 16, 2025.
-While the cover displays W. E. B. Griffin's name, it is not listed as being co-authored by him.